|Duration:||6 Semesters (3 Years)|

 |GRA562||Interactive Design II||3|

-Each subject will run double time for half the semester; the other half will be field placement or in–studio practicum.
+* Each course will run for half the semester; the other half will be field placement or in–studio practicum.

 |For more information, please visit: http://sca.senecac.on.ca.|